Preserving & Protecting Your Family’s Assets & Legacy

 Special Needs Planning

 “Special Needs” is the term used to describe an individual who, due to a physical or mental disability, needs special services to ensure that he or she attains and maintains the highest quality of life possible.
-At FLP, we look at these needs in a holistic way, helping clients formulate a blueprint for receiving the best care possible while enjoying financial security.
+At Futterman Lanza, LLP, we look at these needs in a holistic way, helping clients formulate a blueprint for receiving the best care possible while enjoying financial security.
 The blueprint may include establishing a guardianship, Supplemental Needs Trusts, ABLE accounts, and/or transition planning, which are all discussed below.

 Most often, our clients are the parents of children who are intellectually or developmentally disabled.
 They are committed to ensuring the best standard of living for their child both now and in the future.
 They are especially concerned about what might happen to their son or daughter after their deaths.
 It’s difficult to plan for a child’s future while in the midst of caring for the child which often leads to procrastination.
 However, if parents want to guarantee a safe and happy life for their child, planning is essential.
 A child’s future cannot be left to chance.